-Our revenues, over the long-term, are highly correlated to the global drilling rig count, which increased 3.6% in 2023 compared to average global rig count in 2022.
-The increase was driven by growth in international rig count in 2023 of 9.6% compared to 2022, while the average U.S. rig count for 2023 was 5.0% lower than 2022.
+Our revenues, over the long-term, are highly correlated to the global drilling rig count, which decreased 4.3% in 2024 compared to average global rig count in 2023.
+The decrease was mainly driven by a decline in U.S. rig count of 12.8%.

-International markets grew throughout 2023 and outpaced the U.S. and are expected to continue to grow in 2024.
 In the U.S., publicly owned exploration and production companies are expected to continue to exercise disciplined capital spending while privately owned exploration and production companies fluctuate their activity in response to changes in oil and natural gas prices.